irwannafly/inomaly/README.md

 Example
 ------------

-`FillIn` is function for filling missing values `outliersZ` is function for checking outlier
+`FillIn` is function for filling missing values, `outliersZ` is function for checking outlier